How to Change the Temperature Settings on a Vaillant ecoTEC Pro Combi Boiler.

 How to Adjust the Hot Water Temperature

+The whole process takes about 30 seconds.
+If your display looks different from the above, it may be running a different firmware version, the button layout is slightly revised on units manufactured from 2022 onwards.
+If you are unsure, the model number is printed on a label inside the boiler's front panel.
+Call us on 0151 739 8945 and we can talk you through it.
 The hot water temperature on your Vaillant ecoTEC Pro controls how hot the water comes out of your taps, showers, and bath.
 Navigate to the hot water temperature setting on the boiler display.
 Use the up and down controls to raise or lower the temperature to your preferred level.
 Most homeowners find that somewhere between 48°C and 55°C works well for domestic hot water.
 Going too high wastes energy and increases the risk of scalding, while going too low can leave you with water that does not feel hot enough at the tap.

 Once you reach the temperature you want, you will see a small tick icon in the display's corner.
 Press the tick to confirm your setting.
 Then press the back arrow to return to the main menu.
 That is all there is to it.